metakgp/iqps-go/README.md

 ## Development
 1. Clone this repository.
+2. For starting the backend:
+    - Change directory to backend `cd backend`
+    - Make the env file by copying the template: `cp .env.template .env`
+    - Fill the env variable and set `DB_HOST=localhost` for running locally for development
-2. Start the Database for backend by running `sudo docker compose -f docker-compose.dev.yaml up -d` in the `backend/` directory.
+    - Start the DB by running `sudo docker compose -f docker-compose.dev.yaml up -d`
-3. Start the backend by running `go run .` in the `backend/` directory.
+    - Start the Go backend by running `go run .`
-4. Set up the frontend by running `pnpm install` and then `pnpm start` in the `frontend/` directory.
+3. Set up the frontend by running `pnpm install` and then `pnpm start` in the `frontend/` directory.
-5. Profit.
+4. Profit.

 ### Crawler
 [WIP: Steps to locally set up crawler]